Dennis Rodman May Be Part Of North Korea Summit In Singapore, Speculates The ‘New York Post’

 During previous trips to North Korea, Rodman received backlash from Americans, but he’s reportedly now “just happy [the summit’s] happening.
 He’s just hoping for a great historic outcome.”

 Rodman is an odd bridge between President Trump and Kim Jong Un.
 Rodman previously worked with Trump during the 2009 and 2013 seasons of the Celebrity Apprentice.
-Also, Rodman reportedly has a friendship with Kim, who he calls “the Marshal” and “friend for life.”
+Also, Rodman reportedly has a friendship with Kim, whom he calls “the Marshal” and “friend for life.”
 Rodman first visited North Korea in 2013, and asked Trump for permission to visit North Korea for the sixth time around December of last year.

 Dennis Rodman, who has been a friend of Kim Jong Un for years, will be on hand when Trump meets with the North Korea leader next week, according to "The New York Post." https://t.co/RyIJTqIF45